Contents

 1993-6 IPCC Second Assessment: Warmest Since 1400

 While the IPCC Second Assessment does discuss evidence of Medieval warming and the possibility of a global, hemispheric or regional (European) precedent to recent generalised warming [see SAR Ch3 6.2], the problem of a supposed global or hemispheric Medieval Warm Period is mostly avoided with discussions of temperatures only after that period.
-Statements in SAR of ‘warmest’ ‘…in the last 6 centuries’ or ‘…since 1400′ fit with the speculation (at least since Deming’s 2006 testimonial) of a push around this time ‘to get rid of’ the Medieval Warm Period.
-However, convenient or otherwise, in the early 1990s there was simply a dearth of studies attempting even hemispheric reconstructions back that far.
-As we saw above, the ‘schematic’ millennial chart that appeared in the First Assessment was generalise global from Lamb’s regional chart without justification.
+Statements in SAR of ‘warmest’ ‘…in the last 6 centuries’ or ‘…since 1400’ fit with the speculation (at least since Deming’s 2006 testimonial) of a push around this time ‘to get rid of’ the Medieval Warm Period.
+However, convenient or otherwise, in the 1980s and early 1990s there was simply a dearth of studies attempting even hemispheric reconstructions back that far.
+Reconstructions for any period that relied on tree ring proxies were explicitly rejected in IPCC reports as to unreliable as temperature indicators until the Third Assessment and the Hockey Stick.
+Here are some developments:

 In 1993 Bradley and Jones published these charts: